Bolivia men's national basketball team

-Bolivia national basketball team is the national men's basketball team from Bolivia.
+The Bolivia national basketball team is the national men's basketball team from Bolivia.

 In June 2021, the Bolivians succeeded in their first undertaking for the 2023 FIBA Basketball World Cup qualification (Americas).
 They defeated Ecuador in two games by 91-57 (on aggregate).
 The home game was played at the Guadalquivir Coliseum in Tarija, where more than 2,000 people attended.

 Current squad

 At the 2023 FIBA Basketball World Cup qualification (Americas):